 As you continue reading this guide, you’ll come to know how to answer your question.
 “How to sing better if I’m not a born singer?”
-By following some tips provided here, you’ll be able to improve your voice to sing really good and mush more better easily.
+By following some tips provided here, you’ll be able to improve your voice to sing really well and much better easily.

 Identify Your Singing Voice Weaknesses & Problems

 Yes, that’s right!
 Finding the weaknesses in your voice is the first thing you should do right now.
-You must dive deep into your singing voice and pinpoint the most vulnerable weaknesses / problems that killing your singing performance.
-That’s the fastest and straight forward ways to improve your singing performance.
+You must dive deep into your singing voice and pinpoint the most vulnerable weaknesses/problems that killing your singing performance.
+That’s the fastest and straight forward way to improve your singing performance.

 Step 1) Record Your Singing Voice

 You can record your singing using your phone with the Karaoke recording apps.
-“Red Karaoke Sing & Record” Android & Mac Versions.
-Most of my students use this app.
+Most of my students use this kind of app.
 You can choose the song you want to sing, record yourself singing the song and replay or even share it with your friends after that.

 Step 2) Ask For Criticisms